idaholab/virtual_test_bed/doc/content/index.md

 # Virtual test bed

-This is the NRIC Virtual Test Bed, a software repository demonstrating the usage of NEAMS tools for advanced reactor modeling and simulation.
+This is the NRIC Virtual Test Bed, a model repository demonstrating the usage of NEAMS tools for advanced reactor modeling and simulation.

 [Molten Salt Fast Reactor (MSFR)](msfr/index.md)